KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 ::: tip
 An additional fraction of a coin will be added to this based on the asset chain's parameters.
 This is used by nodes to verify the genesis block.
 For example, the DEX chain's `ac_supply` parameter is set to `999999`, but in reality the genesis block was `999999.13521376`.
 :::
+(FIX ME ac_staked chains can add more than a fraction of a coin.
+Up to 2 decimal places I believe.
+Example, MGNX -ac_supply=12465003 vs actual 12465040.4364023

 #### :pushpin: Examples: